 hereditary liver diseases.

 The most common causes of cirrhosis are – alcohol, hepatitis B and hepatitis C. Autoimmune liver diseases occur when our immune system does not recognize the liver as a part of our body and attacks it.
 Excess fat and uncontrolled diabetes can give rise to changes in the liver similar to alcohol leading to fat deposition and ultimately cirrhosis.
-Hereditary diseases are passed down from parents to children through genes and include Wilson’s disease (a disease with excess copper deposition in the liver) and hereditary haemochromatosis (excess iron deposition in the liver).
+Hereditary diseases are passed down from parents to children through genes and include Wilson’s disease (a disease with excess copper deposition in the liver) and hereditary hemochromatosis (excess iron deposition in the liver).
 Primary biliary cirrhosis is another condition that requires liver transplantation, seen mainly in females and characterized by severe itching and fatigue.

 Other reasons for needing a liver transplant include: